 Visitors and children

-Caesarean Birth – To protect the health of you and your newborn, strict protocols have been developed for operating rooms during the COVID-19 pandemic.
-Your support person will NOT be permitted to enter the operating room.
-If you have a scheduled caesarean section, your partner will remain in your room in the Family Birthing Centre.
-If the baby is well after birth, the baby will be brought to your room with your partner.
+Caesarean Birth – To protect your newborn’s health and your own, strict protocols have been developed for operating rooms during the COVID-19 pandemic.
+Your support person will be permitted to enter the operating room only if security measures can be respected.

 Induction of Labour – Patients who are having an induction will be allowed to have their support person join them when they have been admitted to hospital.